- Faith and Worship

 Catholic Diocese of Little Rock

-Bishop Anthony B. Taylor preached the following homily at the Cathedral of St. Andrew in Little Rock on Tuesday, June 25, 2019.
-It is based on the Gospel of Matthew 7:6, 12-14.
+Bishop Anthony B. Taylor preached the following homily on the Solemnity of Sts.
+Peter and Paul, Apostles, at the Cathedral of St. Andrew in Little Rock on Tuesday, June 29, 2021.

 Like many of you, when I was discerning whether to enter the seminary, I attended a few of activities sponsored by our vocations office, some of which were helpful, but others missed the mark.
 I remember viewing one film intended to show how much fun it was to be a priest, and asking myself: “Why then are so many men leaving the priesthood these days?” ...
 It was the early 1970s.

 And anyway, I didn’t feel drawn to the priesthood because I was looking for fun, I felt inspired by Jesus’ invitation to make a difference in the lives of others, to live for something bigger than myself, but most of all because I thought that was what God was calling me to do.
 I figured I would be happy doing God’s will, but happy is not the same thing as fun.

 Then there was another film about a priest who was a deeply committed social worker.
 He arrived home exhausted at night after doing good deeds all day long, but the film failed to show any connection between this good work and the need for a solid prayer life, the relationship with Jesus that makes it all possible.
 Even then I knew that being a priest meant more than just doing good deeds; it meant embracing Jesus’ cross with love as God’s gift for my salvation and that of others.